pgexperts/pgx_scripts/duplicate_indexes/readme.md

 * Your statistics may show that the "duplicate" index is being used;  this is normal and not an argument to keep the duplicate.
 Postgres should switch to using the encompassing index once the duplicate is gone.

+* A lot of folks react to this report with "How could this happen!?!"
+This is not a personal failing; if you're using an ORM for schema management, that's probably the source of most if not all of the duplicates.
+You may have to do some manual wrangling with your ORM to prevent them from re-occurring.

 ## Example output

 ```